QAFerenc/BankGUITest_JavaScript-Cypress-Cucumber/README.md

     Tests are divided to :

-1. Manual Tests   : tests those needed to be executed only rarely.
+1. Manual Tests   : tests those are needed to be executed only rarely, or when a quick test is needed

 2. Automated Test : tests those are executed frequently.
 They are described with Cucumber syntax below.

 1. Manual Tests :

-    Smoke test : do not go into details, Automated Test will do it
+    Smoke tests : do not go into details, Automated Tests will do it

     1.1   Check that one transaction entry appears correctly on the screen, and texts and values for "Card number", "Original amount",..."Booking             reference" are displayed.